Pneumocystis murina

-Pneumocystis murina is a species of fungus, first isolated from laboratory mice, hence its name..
+Pneumocystis murina is a species of fungus, first isolated from laboratory mice, hence its name.
 Pneumocystis murina is a species of fungi belonging to the genus Pneumocystis, characterized by its unique cyst-like multinucleate morphology and association with the respiratory tract of mammals.
 P. murina is particularly notable for its exclusive infection of laboratory mice and its role as an important model for studying human diseases, specifically Pneumocystis jirovecii infections in immunocompromised patients.
 Pneumocystis murina was first phylogenetically identified and described as a distinct species by Keely, S. P., Fischer, J. M., Cushion, M. T., and Stringer, J. R. in 2012.

+Biology

 Morphology

-Pneumocystis murina is characterized by its cyst-like multinucleate form, which stains strongly with silver and is found alongside an uninucleate pleiomorphic 'trophic' form in the alveolar spaces of infected mammalian lungs.
+Pneumocystis murina is characterized by its cyst-like multinucleate form, which stains strongly with silver and is found alongside the uninucleate pleiomorphic 'trophic' form in the alveolar spaces of infected mammalian lungs.
 In comparison to other mammalian strains, P. murina exhibits thinner and more abundant filopodia.

-Ecology
+Host interactions

+Host specificity

 P. murina is a fungal pathogen that exclusively infects laboratory mice, causing the formation of cysts in the respiratory tract of immunocompromised hosts.
-It is not found in nature and has not been reported in wild mice populations.
+This species is not found in nature and has not been reported in wild mice populations.

+Transmission

+The fungus is transmitted between mice via inhalation or through the shedding of P. murina from one host to another.